Celebrity chef Anthony Bourdain found dead in France at 61

 Working in restaurants led him to the Culinary Institute of America, where he graduated in 1978, and began working in kitchens in New York City.
 He became executive chef at Brasserie Les Halles in 1998.

-In the preface to the latest edition "Kitchen Confidential," Bourdain wrote of his shock at the success off his book, which he wrote by getting up at 5 a.m. in the morning to steal a couple of hours at the computer before appearing at the saute station for lunch.
+In the preface to the latest edition "Kitchen Confidential," Bourdain wrote of his shock at the success of his book, which he wrote by getting up at 5 a.m. to steal a couple of hours at the computer before appearing at the saute station for lunch.

 He said he never intended to write an expose or to "rip the lid off the restaurant business."
 He said he liked the restaurant business the way it was.